Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Results

-\paragraph{Cholesky Throughput.} Figure~\ref{fig:cholesky_gflops_h200} reports the Cholesky throughput on the NVIDIA H200, showing the effective TFLOP/s achieved by our recursive solver across matrix sizes and comparing it against cuSOLVER FP64.
+\paragraph{Cholesky Throughput.} Figure~\ref{fig:cholesky_gflops_h200} reports the Cholesky throughput on the H200.
 For large problems (e.g., $n = 65{,}536$), the FP64 and FP32 recursive variants already match or slightly exceed the cuSOLVER FP64 throughput.
 The triple-precision \texttt{[F16, F32, F64]} configuration provides an intermediate boost, reaching roughly 54 TFLOP/s.
 Meanwhile, the deep mixed-precision configuration \texttt{[F16, F16, F16, F16, F16, F32]} reaches more than $5\times$ the FP64 cuSOLVER rate.
-The \texttt{Pure F16} implementation attains the highest raw throughput overall, approaching $6\times$ the FP64 baseline, demonstrating how hierarchical mixed precision can fully exploit the H200’s MXUs for Cholesky factorization.
+The \texttt{Pure F16} implementation attains the highest raw throughput overall, approaching $6\times$ the FP64 baseline, demonstrating how hierarchical mixed precision can fully exploit the H200’s MXUs for Cholesky.
 At the same matrix size, both cuSOLVER FP64 and our recursive FP64 achieve roughly $65\%$ of the peak FP64 Tensor Core performance, whereas \texttt{Pure F16} reaches about $30\%$ of the theoretical FP16 peak.
 This drop in efficiency at lower precision reflects a shift in the bottleneck: as computation becomes cheaper, the algorithm increasingly becomes limited by memory bandwidth and data movement overhead rather than flops.
+The large off-diagonal FP16 GEMMs are compute-bound and the POTRF base cases and smaller block updates are memory-bound.
 In this regime, our deepest mixed-precision configuration \texttt{[F16, F16, F16, F16, F16, F16, F16, F32]} sustains about $22\%$ of the FP16 peak, yet remains roughly two orders of magnitude more accurate than \texttt{Pure F16}.
 Together, these results highlight that peak utilization alone is not the right objective: carefully layered mixed precision can trade a modest reduction in hardware efficiency for dramatically improved accuracy while still delivering multi$\times$ speedup over the standard high-precision solver.